bright/new-www/content/blog/ux-design-transport-management-software-case-study.md

 <div class="image"><img src="/images/case_study_picture_tms_screen.png" alt="Popup" title="Popup"  /> </div>

-Bolding emphasizes the crucial information in the copy, helping to scan the text.
+**Bolding emphasizes the crucial information in the copy, helping to scan the text**.
 According to [Nielsen Norman Group research](https://www.nngroup.com/articles/how-users-read-on-the-web/) conducted in 1997!
 79% od people only scann information on the website, 16% read word-by-word.
 It is probable that the data today shows an even greater preference for scanning.

 Bolding definitely helps users quickly see the crucial information on this popup - the fact that the order they want to delete will be gone permanently.

 Also, take a look at the Calls to Action (CTAs).
-They clearly state the actions thanks to informative copy, *Yes, delete it*, and *No, keep it*.
-We should avoid using CTAs such as Yes, or No which give no context.
+They clearly state the actions thanks to informative copy, *Yes, delete it*, and *No, keep it*. **We should avoid using CTAs such as Yes, or No which give no context**.
 Again, users quickly scan the apps.
 Make sure they understand the consequences of their actions.

 ### Designing a map in the application

 Map design can be challenging because maps typically come with predetermined color schemes.
-If the colors are meant to signify specific information, such as distinguishing between the actual route and the car's navigation from point A to point B, additional effort is necessary.
-A viable solution would involve not solely relying on colors but also incorporating various shapes, such as dashed lines, and utilizing borders to enhance the map's clarity and visual communication.
+If the colors are meant to signify specific information, such as distinguishing between the actual route and the car's navigation from point A to point B, additional effort is necessary. **A viable solution would involve not solely relying on colors but also incorporating various shapes**, such as dashed lines, and utilizing borders to enhance the map's clarity and visual communication.

-Last but not least, color contrast has to align with Web Content Accessibility Guidelines ([WCAG](https://wcag.com/)) guidelines for accessibility.
+Last but not least, **color contrast has to align with Web Content Accessibility Guidelines** ([WCAG](https://wcag.com/)) guidelines for accessibility.

 <div class="image"><img src="/images/tms_case_study_screen_map.png" alt="Map" title="Map"  /> </div>